Tax deductions… write-offs… “Ummm, wait, doesn’t my accountant deal with that?”

 Now, to make sure we’re on the same page, when I say “write-off,” you can also exchange it with the phrase “tax deductions.”
 Basically write-offs and tax deductions are expenses you’ve incurred for your business that are a part of a mathematical equation used most notably for taxes (but also for financial reports such as a Profit & Loss or Income and Expense report).
 Essentially, you take the total income you’ve brought in and subtract your tax deductions, and the remaining amount is considered your business’ profit (and what you pay taxes on).

-Well, first off, any money you write-off for your business, you get to deduct from the income you brought in.
+Well, firstly, any money you write-off for your business, you get to deduct from the income you brought in.

 Which means you’ll be paying less taxes.
 Often WAY less in taxes. #win